ROI doesn't end when the phone rings: Why you need lead attribution and management

 After all, if you’re spending money to generate leads, and some of the leads aren’t followed up with, those marketing dollars are wasted.

 The best solutions allow you to communicate with leads — at any part of their customer journey — and offer strong reporting that helps with lead and revenue attribution.
-Our lead management product, Lead Center, can help you better track your ROI by offering a communication hub that collects leads for you from these different sources.
+Our unified business communications solution, Lead Center, can help you better track your ROI by offering a single inbox that collects leads for you from these different sources.
 This can help boost communication with the use of additional tools for moving your contacts through the funnel from lead to customer.

 Additional resources to help in your lead capturing and ROI reporting:

 - Just using Call Tracking?
 Here's what you're missing.

 - Multichannel Lead Attribution

 Getting specific with ROI reporting: Tracking every call